Mark Engberink

-Mark Engberink (born 12 August 1992) is a Dutch footballer who plays as a left back for HSC '21 in the Dutch Derde Divisie.
+Mark Engberink (born 12 August 1992) is a Dutch retired footballer who played as a left back.

 Club career

 He formerly played for FC Twente and Heracles Almelo.
 In 2015, the player from Lonneker signed a one-year contract with RKC.

-Engberink descended in amateur football, when he joined Derde Divisie side HSC '21 in summer 2017.
+Engberink, who grew up in Lonneker, descended in amateur football, when he joined Derde Divisie side HSC '21 in summer 2017.
+He quit football in 2019 to focus on his career outside of the sport.